-- (1) The accounting officer must appoint an independent and impartial person, not directly involved in the supply chain management processes to assist in the resolution of objections and complaints between the municipality and any other person regarding - (a) to assist in the resolution of disputes between the municipality and other persons regarding- - (i) any decisions or actions taken in the implementation of the supply chain management system; or - (ii) any matter arising from a contract awarded in the course of the supply chain management system; or - (b) to deal with objections, complaints or queries regarding any such decision or actions or any matters arising from such contract. - (2) The accounting officer, or another official designated by the accounting officer, is responsible for assisting the appointed person to perform his or her functions effectively. - (3) The person appointed must - - (a) strive to resolve promptly all disputes, objections, complaints or queries received; and - (b) submit monthly reports to the accounting officer on all disputes, objections, complaints or queries received, attended to or resolved. - (4) If the independent and impartial person referred to in clause 50.1, is of the view that a matter which should be dealt with in terms of clause 50A, he or she shall forthwith refer the matter to the Municipal Bid Tribunals and that Tribunal shall then hear and determine the matter in accordance with the provisions of clause 50A. - (5) Objections or complaints may be referred to the KwaZulu-Natal Treasury if - (a) the objection or complaint is not resolved within 60 days; or - (b) no response is forthcoming within 60 days. - (6) If the Provincial Treasury does not or cannot resolve the matter, the objection or complaint may be referred to the National Treasury for resolution.
+- (1) The accounting officer must appoint an independent and impartial person, not directly involved in the supply chain management processes to assist in the resolution of objections and complaints between the municipality and any other person regarding - (a) to assist in the resolution of disputes between the municipality and other persons regarding- - (i) any decisions or actions taken in the implementation of the supply chain management system; or - (ii) any matter arising from a contract awarded in the course of the supply chain management system; or - (b) to deal with objections, complaints or queries regarding any such decision or actions or any matters arising from such contract. - (2) The accounting officer, or another official designated by the accounting officer, is responsible for assisting the appointed person to perform his or her functions effectively. - (3) The person appointed must - - (a) strive to resolve promptly all disputes, objections, complaints or queries received; and - (b) submit monthly reports to the accounting officer on all disputes, objections, complaints or queries received, attended to or resolved. - (4) Objections or complaints may be referred to the KwaZulu-Natal Treasury if - (a) the objection or complaint is not resolved within 60 days; or - (b) no response is forthcoming within 60 days. - (5) If the Provincial Treasury does not or cannot resolve the matter, the objection or complaint may be referred to the National Treasury for resolution. - (6) This must not be read as affecting a person's rights to approach a court at any time.